enum314/nemesis/docs/discord-configuration.md

 2. **Use Environment Variables** for sensitive or environment-specific values
 3. **Create Multiple Configs** for different aspects of your bot (e.g., commands, logging, etc.)
 4. **Add Config Files to .gitignore** if they contain server-specific settings
+5. **Use Addon Namespaces** to organize configurations for different addons